-A hands-on study of WAN theory and design, WAN technologies, and network troubleshooting.
-It also includes the completion of the threaded case study that involves aspects of designing a wide area network.
-This course is designed around the Cisco Networking Academy Program Semester 4 curriculum.
+A hands-on study of wide area networking theory and design, wide area networking technologies, and network troubleshooting.
+Also includes the completion of threaded case study that involves aspects of designing a wide area network.
+Designed around the Cisco Networking Academy Program Semester 4 curriculum.